 Two contact scripts were used when contacting facilities: one for telephone contact with the facility (Exhibit IV.C.2-1) and one for in-person contacts with the facility (Exhibit IV.C.2-2).
 Each contact script provided language that was used for the interviewer to introduce himself or herself and the study.
-For facilities that were not contacted in Round 1 or for new facility staff, additional information about the study was provided.
+For facilities that were not contacted during the previous round or for new facility staff, additional information about the study was provided.